Sustainability Is At The Core Of Everything We Do

 At CapitaLand, we place sustainability at the core of everything we do.
 We are committed to growing in a responsible manner, delivering long-term economic value, and contributing to the environmental and social well-being of our communities.

-Read more about the CapitaLand Sustainability Master Plan, our framework and our targets here!
+CLI will continue to review our plan to ensure they remain relevant to the evolving environment and CLI's business.
+Read more about the CapitaLand Investment 2030 Sustainability Master Plan, our framework and our targets here!

 CapitaLand Science Based Targets Approved